Schengen Visa Calculator

 If you are in Spain with a visa or permit, your stay will not count towards the 90-day limit

-The 90-day limit for visa-free travel will begin on 1 January 2021.
-Any days you stay in Spain or other Schengen countries before 1 January 2021 will not count towards the 90-day limit.*
+The 90-day limit for visa-free travel began 1st January 2021.
+Any days you stayed in Spain or other Schengen countries before 1st January 2021 will not count towards the 90-day limit.

 Schengen Visa Calculator